-Vanderbilt University School of Nursing is ranked as the #14 graduate school of nursing, according to U.S. News & World Report.
+Vanderbilt University School of Nursing is ranked as the #6 graduate school of nursing for its MSN and #13 for its DNP, according to U.S. News & World Report.
 We also ranked as the #1 Nurse-Midwifery Program.
 We are next door to Vanderbilt University Medical Center, one of the nation’s top academic medical centers.
 But most importantly, we are committed to the success of our students.
 We offer a rigorous curriculum and one of the nation’s largest nurse-midwifery faculty practices in a university setting in the country.
 Our doctorally prepared, practice-active faculty use a mix of traditional classroom settings, simulated experiences and clinical training to fully prepare you for a career in this field.
 Our students benefit from low faculty-to-student ratios, mentoring and personalized attention

 Our innovative and supportive Nurse-Midwifery faculty will help prepare you to be a primary health care provider to women and newborns through first-rate experiences in and out of the classroom.
 Didactic classes provide you with a rich theoretical and research-based foundation.
 Your learning experience will be enhanced through the use of advanced teaching technologies and nursing informatics as well as through the faculty’s use of innovative teaching styles and techniques.
 Rotations in a variety of different clinical settings create a broad-based exposure to real-world learning and to the strengths and knowledge of various expert preceptors.
 Vanderbilt School of Nursing also encourages and supports your involvement in the national nurse-midwifery organization, the American College of Nurse-Midwives (ACNM), and helps prepare you for the business of health care as well as your role in the system of health care locally, nationally and internationally.